menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 When host discovery is enabled, two columns are added to the range or scope view.

-Last Seen.
+Last Seen
   This column identifies when a host was last seen on the network and which method was used to discover the host.

-Last Known MAC Address.
+Last Known MAC Address
   This column shows the MAC address used by the host the last time it was seen on the network.
 This column is only populated if the host was seen using a router query.

 Configuring Host Discovery Using Ping